Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-s3-object-storage/s3_cache_example.md

 └───────────┴────────────┴────────────┴──────────┴────────────┘
 ```

-The first query execution against S3, the second against the cache (local EBS)
+The first query execution against S3, the second against the cache (local EBS):
 ```sql
 select * from test_s3 where A = 443;
 1 row in set.
 Elapsed: 0.458 sec.
 Processed 8.19 thousand rows, 71.64 KB (17.88 thousand rows/s., 156.35 KB/s.)